OkGoDoIt/OpenAI-API-dotnet/README.md

 CreateCompletionAsync(CompletionRequest request)

 // for example
-var result = await api.Completions.CreateCompletionAsync(new CompletionRequest("One Two Three One Two", temperature: 0.1));
+var result = await api.Completions.CreateCompletionAsync(new CompletionRequest("One Two Three One Two", model: Model.CurieText, temperature: 0.1));
 // or
 var result = await api.Completions.CreateCompletionAsync("One Two Three One Two", temperature: 0.1);
 // or other convenience overloads